nowprototypeit/docs/docs/getting-started/setup.md

 # Setup

-This section will help you get set up to work with Now Prototype It.
+Get set up to work with Now Prototype It.

 Now Prototype It is an open-source project that you can run on your computer or laptop, as long as you have the right tools installed.